Kreusada/Kreusada-Cogs/docs/welcome.rst

 This is the cog guide for adding welcome and goodbye messages to your server.

-``!`` is currently Demaratus' prefix, and will most likely remain this way.
+``,`` is currently Demaratus' prefix, and will most likely remain this way.

 .. note:: For the user help manual, you should consider typing::

-        !help welcomeset
+        ,help welcomeset

 .. _welcome-simple-message: